pemattern/cs-strats/mirage/mid-take.md

 ### Overview
-2-3 Players take mid by denying vision with smokes/flashes.
+3 Players take mid by denying vision with smokes/flashes.
 Other players lurk around A and B to get info.
-A or B take is decided in the round.A
+A or B take is decided in the round.

 ### Players
 - Player A - A Lurker - ?